ab9mamun/emil-website/content/event/hugginggpt-solving-ai-tasks-with-chatgpt-and-its-friends-in-hugging-face/index.md

   region:
   postcode:
   country:
-summary: This presentation discusses solving complex AI tasks with a new model nmaed HuggingGPT.
+summary: This presentation discusses solving complex AI tasks with a new model named HuggingGPT.
 abstract:

 # Talk start and end times.